How to motivate your students through assessment

 1. One of the best things that teachers and educators can do to support their students is to help them identify their motivation.
 Ask them why they are learning English.
 Is it for themselves?
 Their parents?
 Or a job opportunity?
 This will help teachers and learners decide on the best course of action for learning and also help students find satisfaction within the task, whether in an exam or taking a conversation class.

-2. It’s important to teach courses that are focused on developing communicative ability and knowledge, not just passing a test.
+2. It’s important to teach courses that are focused on developing communicative ability and knowledge, not just passing a exam.
 As education evolves, assessment must too, so it’s crucial to foster the practical linguistic skills of your students, not just aim for a good final grade.

 3. Teachers can help students develop their dominant learning styles.
 Do they learn by writing new words or reading things aloud?
 In doing so, you and your students can tailor their exam preparation towards how they work best and ensure they feel motivated to learn by themselves.